 Shadowing

-► Shows as a build-up of dust, typically once
+Description Remedy

-Shows as a build-up of dust, typically once the wall has been decorated
+Shows as a build-up of dust, typically once the wall has been decorated Wash painted surfaces with warm water and redecorate surface if necessary

+Cause

 Temperature differentials in outside walls or top floor ceilings cause airborne dust to collect on colder condensation spots of interior surface.

-Wash painted surfaces with warm water and redecorate surface if necessary

 Starved Joints

+Description Remedy
-▶ Joint area is under filled in relation to the surrounding plasterboard

-Reapply a full coat of compound over tape.
+Joint area is under filled in relation to the surrounding plasterboard Reapply a full coat of compound over tape.
 Since this is the thickest application most shrinkage occurs in this coat, making it easier to fill taper properly.
 Finish by standard procedure

+Cause Prevention

-- Delayed shrinkage caused chiefly by insufficient drying time between coats of compound - Insufficient compound applied for second taping coat to fill joint recess/taper.
+Delayed shrinkage caused chiefly by insufficient drying time between coats of compound Allow each coat of compound to dry thoroughly before applying succeeding coat, or use a low-shrinkage setting compound

+- Insufficient compound applied for second taping coat to fill joint recess/taper.
 Shrinkage usually progresses until drying is complete - Over-thinning compound, particularly with boxes